 Here are six tips that will help you generate media coverage.

-Before you even consider giving an interview, learn a few basic rules how the media operates.
-Giving an interview for the print press is not the same as for radio, TV or even a website.
+Before you even consider giving an interview, it is important to learn a few basic rules on how the media operate.
+Giving an interview for the print press is not the same as for radio, TV or, even a website.
 The purpose is different, the questions are different, timing is different.
 So try and get as much information about the publication and interviewer beforehand.
 Don’t be shy to ask what type of story they are looking for, so you can give them the right angle.

 Like there is a ladder of motorsport series, there is a ranking in the difficulty of interviews.
-So before you even consider giving TV interviews, get some experience with the print press first.
+So, before you give a live TV interview, get some experience with the print press first.
 The next step up are radio interviews, then move on to recorded TV.
-And only when you feel comfortable with all of these, move on to the queen of interviews: live TV.
+And only when you feel comfortable with all of these, try the queen of interviews: live TV.
 It is daunting and can be awkward.
 But you’ll get better – and more confident – with time.

 When giving interviews, stay with the facts.
 Don’t lie.
 Don’t say ‘no comment’.
-And always remember that there is no such thing as an ‘off-the-record’ comment.
-Once you say something, it is out there.
+And always remember that there is no such thing as an ‘off-the-record’ comment unless you know the journalist really, really well and are 100% sure you can trust him.
+Because, once you say something, it is out there.
 It might not get published (if you are lucky) but it might come back to haunt you eventually.

-It takes time to grow your reputation and you have to be prepared for rejection.
-Journalists might unsubscribe from your media lists, they might never call you back when you leave a message or they bluntly tell you that they are not interested.
+It takes time to raise your public profile and you have to be prepared for some form of rejection.
+Journalists might unsubscribe from your media list, they might never call you back when you leave a message or they bluntly tell you that they are not interested.
 The bottom line is: Don’t take it personally.
-And don’t waste your time.
+And don’t waste your time (and theirs!).
 Find journalists who are interested in your story instead.